kellegous/sharing/docs/background-svg-with-media-queries/index.md

 <div class="canvas">
 </div>

 Change your system's color scheme from dark to light and back again (or you can do the same thing in your browser's dev tools).
+Conveniently, this also works for SVG favicons (except for Safari, but Safari is the new Internet Explorer 6 and you'll end up with many fallbacks to make it work properly).

 ## Seems the answer is Yes!